mparmol/NG_Steam_Library_Metadata/README.md

 #### 1- Download and install miniconda (available for Windows and Linux)

-Anaconda (or miniconda) is an environment creator application to install packages independencies safely.
-Download your OS version from their webpage.
-Install and configure it.
+Anaconda or Miniconda is a software application used to create isolated environments for package installations.
+To use it, simply download the appropriate version for your operating system from the Anaconda website and install it.

 > https://docs.conda.io/en/latest/miniconda.html